 Easy way to switch from desktop to laptop without having to move things (or me) from one place to another.

-A safe place to put my drink.
-I am a “liquids” person and I need either a mug of coffee or glass of ice-cold water to sip all day.
-I need a place that makes it easy for me to grab and sip and safe from ruining papers and equipment if I knock it over.
+A safe place to put my drink(s).
+I am a “liquids” person and I need either a mug of coffee or glass of ice-cold water to sip all day – or both.
+I need a place that makes it easy for me to grab and sip, safe from ruining papers and equipment if I knock it over.
 (Yes, I have done both.)

 A place to hang up work materials for easy access.

 Easy access to USB cords for charging, but out of the way when not in use.